bbauska/JS-g4g/README.md

 npm run start
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Step 2: Open a web browser like Chrome or Firefox and type the following URL in the address bar.
+<h4>Step 2: Open a web browser like Chrome or Firefox and type the following URL in the address bar.</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>http://localhost:3000/</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->